neri/wami/README.md

-WebAssembly Runtime Test
+A WebAssembly Runtime written in Rust

 ## features

-- Support for no_std
+- Support for `no_std`
 - A subset of WebAssembly MVP
   - Floating point operations are not yet supported.